 Diesel heaters need to be vented.
 When the combustion of diesel occurs, some gases are formed.
 These gases are detrimental to your health and that of those inside the caravan or automobile.
 For this reason, there needs to be a means through which the gases are removed from the diesel heater.

-Here are some of the safest diesel heaters that I can recommend.
 Keep reading to find out how diesel heaters function and why venting them is important.

 What is a diesel heater?